jamieeeeeeeeeeeeeeee/File-Grabbing/README.md

-# File Grabbing
+# file-plucker
 An alternative to hosting files online.
-Instead pluck your own files data using data from existing ones.
+Instead recreate your own files data using data from existing ones.
 This can also be used for compressing files!

 So far I have tested this on .exe files, which seems like the best file type for this to work with.